chenxiaolong/RSAF/README.md

         1. The backup mechanism is end-to-end encrypted
         2. The app data is being directly sent to a new device as part of the device setup, without it first being uploaded to the cloud

       This option is disabled by default because there's no way for RSAF to verify that these conditions are actually true.
 For example, some older OEM Android builds have backup systems that lie about end-to-end encryption.
-It is important for the backup mechanism itself to be secure because the RSAF backs up its rclone configuration in plain-text.
+It is important for the backup mechanism itself to be secure because RSAF backs up its rclone configuration in plain-text.

 ## File operation semantics